 Our goal is to develop a trusting, ongoing relationship with you throughout your life, whatever your health and wellness needs.
-The Center for Women's Health Primary Care Program includes two doctors (M.D.s) and two certified nurse practitioners (F.N.P.-C. and A.N.P.-C.).
+The Center for Women's Health Primary Care Program includes four doctors (M.D.s) and two certified nurse practitioners (F.N.P.-C. and A.N.P.-C.).
 Each of our providers is fully qualified to provide excellent primary care as well as any needed referrals and medication prescriptions.
-We accept patients starting around age16 and can see women throughout their lives.
+We accept patients starting around age 16 and can see women throughout their lives.

 You can see our primary care providers for: